-My early 20s were defined by a few key things.
+A few key things defined my early 20s.
 I met my now husband.
 I completed a master’s degree.
 And I regularly experienced debilitating migraines.

-Everyone I knew at the time was going out and enjoying life in Chicago while I was stuck in a dark room, vomiting, and taking over-the-counter migraine medications.
-My roommate popped in periodically just to make sure I was still alive.
+Everyone I knew at the time was going out and enjoying life in Chicago.
+At the same time, I was stuck in a dark room, vomiting and taking over-the-counter migraine medications.
+My roommate popped in periodically to make sure I was still alive.

-My migraine attacks didn’t happen often enough for them to be considered chronic, but they were so frustrating!
-I cancelled plans at the last minute.
+My migraine attacks didn’t happen often enough to be considered chronic, but they were frustrating!
+I canceled plans at the last minute.
 I took days off of work at the most inconvenient times.
 Bright lights bothered me.
 I felt stuck.

-I couldn’t find a rhyme or reason as to why I had migraine flare-ups so often.
+I couldn’t find a rhyme or reason for having migraine flare-ups so often.
 The dehydration also had an impact.
 Maybe my symptoms were related to stress and my diet?
 I tried every at-home remedy, but nothing seemed to make a difference.

 I figured a migraine was just something you had to deal with.
 I just had to ride them out and hope for the best.